1976 Guatemala earthquake: International reaction

 Immediately after the earthquake, President Kjell Eugenio Laugerud García invited most of the foreign ambassadors to tour the affected regions by helicopter, which prompted them to quickly ask for help in their home countries.
 For example, the United States of America rebuilt most of the roads, and Canada and Belgium each rebuilt a village.

-Within days of the initial rupture the USGS sent a team of geologist to document the fault rupture and its effects.
-This team headed by George Plafker traveled the entire length of the fault by helicopter and was able to clearly trace its location.
-During this expedition several thousand photographs were collected including 1:10,000 aerial photographs collected by plane.
-In 2021 this analog data was digitized and georeferenced in order to build a database to assist in relocating the initial rupture location.
-During the summer of 2021 a team of geologist successfully relocated the fault rupture at 10 different locations.
-At the locations no evidence of post 1976 fault creep was observed.
+Within days of the initial rupture, the USGS sent a team of geologists to document the fault rupture and its effects.
+This team, headed by George Plafker, traveled the entire length of the fault by helicopter and was able to clearly trace its location.
+During this expedition, several thousand photographs were collected including 1:10,000 aerial photographs collected by plane.

+In 2021, this analog data was digitized and georeferenced in order to build a database to assist in relocating the initial rupture location.
+During the summer of 2021, a team of geologists successfully relocated the fault rupture at 10 different locations.
+At these locations, no evidence of post-1976 fault creep was observed.